jgm/pandoc/doc/lua-filters.md

 install by adding `path.lua = "/path/to/your/lua"` in your ZeroBrane
 settings file.
 Next, open your Lua filter in ZeroBrane, and add `require('mobdebug').start()` at the line where you want your breakpoint.
-Then make sure the Project > Lua Intepreter is set to the "Lua" you added in settings and enable "Start Debugger Server" [see detailed instructions here](https://studio.zerobrane.com/doc-remote-debugging).
+Then make sure the Project > Lua Interpreter is set to the "Lua" you added in settings and enable "Start Debugger Server" [see detailed instructions here](https://studio.zerobrane.com/doc-remote-debugging).
 Run Pandoc